-BPSM Architects worked in conjunction with mainland architecture firm, Denton Corker Marshall on Hobart’s new $8 million Tasman Highway Memorial Bridge project.
+BPSM Architects worked in conjunction with mainland architecture firm, Denton Corker Marshall on Hobart’s new $8 million Tasman Highway Memorial Bridge project – now named the Bridge of Remembrance.

 Lit at night, the 4-metre-wide, 200-metre-long pedestrian and cycle bridge is a high-profile entry marker to the city, extending the Anzac Parade across the Tasman Highway, connecting the Cenotaph and intercity cycleway with the upper Domain, Hobart Aquatic Centre and Soldiers Memorial Avenue.
 The bridge has also improved connections to Macquarie Point, to the south.